-They may, for instance, choose to become course tutors, join one of our academic units as student staff members, or get involved with the Students' Union.
+They may, for instance, choose to become course tutors, join one of our academic units as student staff members, or get involved with the Students' Union. oeh.ac.at

-Centrally located
+→ Centrally located

 WU is easily accessible by public transport, and only a few minutes away from the city center.